Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 Critically, if you have run into issues with your shared parenting arrangement, you must stick to the arrangement until a judge grants your request for a modification.
 Deviating from the arrangement could put you in violation of your divorce order, and this could have severe negative ramifications if your former spouse decides to try to use it against you.

-Contact a McKinney Custody Lawyer at Nordhaus & Nordhaus
+Contact a McKinney Parenting Plan Lawyer at Nordhaus & Nordhaus

 If you are interested in learning more about shared parenting, we encourage you to contact us for a free initial consultation.
 Our attorneys have years of experience representing parents throughout North Texas, and we can help you make informed decisions focused on protecting your children’s best interests.
 To schedule an appointment, please call our McKinney, TX law offices at (214) 726-1450, or tell us how we can help online and we will be in touch shortly.